filvyb/cunimnurse-bot/README.md

 # cunimnurse-bot
 Discord bot for 1LFCUNI written in Nim

+## Features
+- Multi-server
+- Email domain verification (verification shared among all joined servers)
+- Reaction to get role or channel access
+- Create threads with prefix and access them with a reaction
+- Syncs bans between servers

 ## Usage
 ### Prerequisites:
 * Postgresql (tested on 15, but should run on 10+)